I'm an affiliate

 @f/1.2. you can capture images with shallow depth-of-field that lets you isolate subjects from the background.

-This lens is Manual focus lens with very nice – smooth rotation on the focusing ring from closest focus to the infinity.
+This is a manual focus lens with very nice – smooth rotation on the focusing ring from the closest focus to the infinity.

 This is a good lens for video shooters, the lens is very sharp in low light and the focusing ring is perfect for this lens.